 With these skills, and with access to a wide array of courses related to human health and well-being, you will be prepared to explore a range of health issues through a variety of career paths.
 You also will have many opportunities to enhance your classroom learning by participating in special opportunities for experiential learning, including the Practicing Medicine program and study abroad, undergraduate research and field experience, or by joining the Health and Nutrition Society.

-- What physiological and biochemical processes affect health and are necessary for resistance to disease?
+- What physiological and biochemical processes are involved in health and necessary for resistance to disease?

-- What biological, social, cultural and environmental factors promote the normal growth of children?
+- What is normal growth of children and what biological, social, cultural and environmental factors are involved?